kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 Notice how I had to use a preformatted section with a monospaced font so that I could add a bunch of spaces to align the numbers properly!

 In a right-to-left writing system, the "ones" digits would be aligned along the margin (to the right) and would grow outwards (left) into the free space.

-To visualize how these same numbers are perceived by people who use right-to-left scripts, observe the numerals mirrored for left-to-right readers:
+To better visualize this, observe the numerals mirrored for left-to-right readers:

 ```text
 5559381